 Anyone with a personal board can invite others to collaborate.
 When this happens, the board becomes a group board.

-By participating in group boards with a large number of followers, you can reach pinners who may not be following you or seeing your pins in their feed.
-If those new pinners love your content, they’ll likely share it to their personal and group boards to help you reach even more people.
+By participating in group boards with a large number of followers, you can reach pinners who may not be following you or seeing your pins in their feeds.
+If those new pinners love your content, they’ll likely share it on their personal and group boards to help you reach even more people.
 Many will start following you and clicking through to your website.

 Pinterest has been cracking down on spammy groups, so make sure you only join active group boards.
-Otherwise you may hurt your rankings instead of help them.
+Otherwise, you may hurt your rankings instead of helping them.

 Steer clear of boards that practice “one-way” sharing, meaning that contributors share into the group without sharing back out of it.

-Pinterest wants you to share high-quality pins to high-quality boards and will reward you for it by showing ALL of your pins higher in the feed.
-But when you share low-quality pins to low-quality boards, it will squash your pins.
+Pinterest wants you to share high-quality pins with high-quality boards and will reward you for it by showing ALL of your pins higher in the feed.
+But when you share low-quality pins with low-quality boards, it will squash your pins.
 So be careful.